CyberC4p0/dotfiles/README.md

 ## Installation

 ### Linux (Also For Windows Subsystem for Linux)
-First run the installation shell script with the following command:
+First run the installation shell script with the following commands:
 ```
 cd Workstation-vimrc-config
 sh ./installation.sh